 Next after your bike, passport and credit card, your smartphone will be the most valuable possession while touring.
 It will use quite a bit of battery during the day, so while biking I put mine into flight mode to last longer.
 During coffee breaks or lunch I sometimes charge it with my spare battery.
 The first thing I do when I arrive at my hotel room is to charge the phone by cable, so that I can use it when I go off for dinner in the evening.
-While away in the evening, I recharge my spare battery at the hotel.
+While eating dinner, I recharge my spare battery at the hotel.
 Quite a complicated setup, but it works.

 Charging a phone abroad might be a bit complicated due to wall sockets and voltages.
-I suggest using a website to see if your phone charger needs an adapter to the wall sockets of your destination.
+I suggest using a website to see if your phone charger needs an adapter to the wall sockets of your destinations.

 Laptops?
 No, leave them at home.
 Even a small sub 1 kg laptop or pad is too big to fit in the bags, and might be damaged by rain.

 I do suggest bringing small earbuds, mostly for listening to music, pods or audio books in the evenings.
 Don’t use them while cycling – you need to hear cars coming up from behind!

 Passing through the landscape on a bike gives you hundreds of great photo opportunities each day, and as a bicyclist you can stop almost anywhere for a snap.
 If your phone is in the back pocket of your bike jersey, you can be done in 10 seconds.
 But, phones aren’t as good cameras as real cameras, and your sweaty back pocket isn’t an ideal place for either of them.
 With my phone I have taken thousands of photos while touring, and looking at them today still gives me great joy.
 But these photos don’t scale well to something you’d want to put on the wall.